 Where to stay on Nusa Lembongan

-We stayed at Swara Homestay, which set us back $10 a night for a private room with a bathroom.
+We stayed at Swara Homestay 2, which set us back $10 a night for a private room with a bathroom.
 It was incredibly basic but we weren’t there to enjoy a fancy room so it worked for us.
 Along the beachfront, there are plenty of fancy resorts if you have the cash to splash but you can get a private room with everything you need for under $20 a night with no problems.

 The top things to do on Nusa Lembongan

 A very dreamy beach indeed.
-A hotel with an infinity pool and a restaurant overlook this cute little cove of white sand and crystal clear water.
+A hotel with an infinity pool and a restaurant overlooking this cute little cove of white sand and crystal clear water.
 We had a great time swimming in the decent shore break waves at this beach.
 A perfect spot to hang out for the day with good access to food, drinks, pools.